 The change of scenery from the Red Centre to The Top End is also incredible.
 From arid desert to tropical swampland, it is some contrast!

-If you want to see a different side to Australia, I recommend you read this travel guide to the Northern Territory.
+If you want to see a different side of Australia, I recommend you read this travel guide to the Northern Territory.
 In essence, this is the real Australia, a rugged land, that is home to some incredible people, scenery and wildlife!
 This is Australia, but not as you may have envisioned!

-Where to stay in the Northern Territory
+Where to Stay in The Northern Territory

 The hostels listed in this travel guide to the Northern Territory are concentrated in the two main cities, Alice Springs and Darwin.
 The former is a small town, without the choice you have in big cities such as Melbourne or Brisbane!